feldera/feldera/docs/docs/what-is-dbsp.md

 ### Pipelines

-A **pipeline** combines a SQL program with a mapping from input connectors to tables and from views to output connectors.
+A user assembles a **pipeline** by attaching a program's tables to input connectors and its views to output connectors.
 A DBSP pipeline is the top-level unit of execution.
-Once a DBSP user assembles a pipeline from from a program and connectors, they may start, stop, manage, and monitor it.
+Once a DBSP user assembles a pipeline from a program and connectors, they may start, stop, manage, and monitor it.

 ## Foundations